 Watching the icebergs float by the boat is a really odd sensation.
 More than once I thought about the Titanic.
 They look so small on top of the water and all I could think about was how big were they under the water.
 Don’t worry though!
 The boat has such high tech equipment and spotters that I never felt like we were in any danger.

 Watching and hearing the glacier calf is one of those moments you never forget.
 I wish I could even describe the sound that it makes.
 It starts with this eerie creaking sound and then cracking before you hear it rush into the water.
 Depending on the size of ice that is breaking off the glacier it can sound thunderous and echo through the bay.

-On our way out of Glacier Bay we saw humpbacks off in the distance.
+On our way out of Glacier Bay, we saw humpbacks off in the distance.
 We could see them breathing and their mist hanging in the air.
-We did see a pair of bear on the side of hill as we cruised out of the bay.
-The bear were huge and you could see them without binoculars as we cruised by.
+We did see a pair of bears on the side of the hill as we cruised out of the bay.
+The bears were huge and you could see them without binoculars as we cruised by.
 I was happy to be on the boat looking at them from a distance and not right up next to them.

 My best tip for cruising Glacier Bay is to pack lots of layers.
 That way you are prepared for whatever weather you find in the bay.
 We have met people who were able to wear t-shirts and jeans on their cruise and we wished we had ski jackets and scarves.

 I also suggest bringing multiple camera batteries.
 The cold weather made our camera batteries run lower faster than they normally would.
 I was able to put them in my pocket and warm them up as we went along the glacier.